najibullahjafari/Legendary-portfolio-/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse!
+I would like to thank #Chindy #Shine and his valueble efforts of making prototype system,

 <p align="right">(<a href="#readme-top">back to top</a>)</p>